 David was very pleased by the service provided by O’Shea Plumbing and was glad to have hot water back in his house again.
 Nice work team!

 No matter what job you need to be done, from basic repairs to supply and installation of major appliances or hot water systems, we’ll get it done to meet top standards.
 Our professional plumbers and gas plumbers are here for all your emergency or non-emergency plumbing services.
-We’re only a phone call away on (03) 9888 2887.
+O’Shea are the plumbers Melbourne can rely on – Call us today on (03) 9888 2887.